Table of Contents

 Zero Friction Cycling

 Zero Friction Cycling (“ZFC”), a firm in Adelaide, Australia, founded by Adam Kerin, started a testing service in 2017/18, reviewed by Cycling Tips in March 2018.
 Before he set up ZFC, Adam Kerin was a police officer, and a racer interested in road riding, cyclo-cross, mountain bikes and off-road riding.
+ZFC was and is a Molten Speed Wax dealer, but also represents Silca Velo and other lubricant. chain, component and tool manufacturers and distributors.
 Adam Kerin was and is an advocate of paraffin lubrication.

 - lubricants that perform well in reducing chain wear, and